Montasir00/Wiki-Encyclopedia/README.md

 Clicking the "Random Page" link will redirect the user to a randomly selected entry in the encyclopedia.

 Markdown to HTML Conversion
-To handle the Markdown conversion, the application uses the markdown2 library (or a custom function).
+The application uses the markdown2 library (or a custom function) to handle the Markdown conversion.
 Markdown syntax is processed into corresponding HTML tags for proper rendering, including:

 Headings: ## Heading becomes <h2>Heading</h2>
 Bold text: **Bold** becomes <strong>Bold</strong>